-If analyses call for pooling MEPS data across several years, in order to ensure that variance strata are identified appropriately for variance estimation purposes, one can proceed as follows:
+To ensure that variance strata are identified appropriately for variance estimation purposes when pooling MEPS data across several years, one can proceed as follows:

-- 1. When pooling any year from 2002 or later, one can use the variance strata numbering as is. - 2.
-When pooling any year from 1996 to 2001 with any year from 2002 or later, use the H36 file. - 3.
-A new H36 file was constructed to allow pooling of 2007 and later years with 1996 to 2006.
+- 1. When pooling any year from 2002 or later, use the variance strata numbering as is. - 2.
+When pooling any year from 1996 to 2001 with any year from 2002 or later, use the pooled linkage public use file HC-036 that contains the proper variance structure.
+The HC-036 file is updated every year to allow pooling of any year prior to 2002 with any year from 2002 up to the latest year.
+Further details on the HC-036 file can be found in the public use documentation of the HC-036 file.